brtrdkeller/digitalinclusion/content/interviews/digital-accessibility/stacey-zevenbergen-2024-02-15.md

  - 31, could try to work on that, and invest, innovate on that.
 And having many specialists.
- - It could be assessment Multi-Skateholder.
+ - It could be assessment Multi-Stakeholder.
 Everything is developp is check (Association de plusieurs partenaires pour le contrôle des services numériques).
  - We have a report it say what isn't working (avoir un retour sur ce qui ne fonctionne pas).

 **Example of projects:**